Static IP for Algo Trading in India: What, Why & How (2025 Guide)”

 It’s a quick, one-time setup for most traders

-It gives you cleaner execution and long-term stability
+It gives you more consistent execution and long-term stability

 It helps you stay aligned with how algo infrastructure is evolving